 - Rachel Duke — Special Collections and Archives Librarian

 Active and experiential learning strategies in the Special Collections and Archives classroom; promotion of primary source discovery and literacy.

-- Lindsey Eckert — Assistant Professor of English
+- Lindsey Eckert — Associate Professor of English

 Book History and histories of reception with a specialization in eighteenth- and nineteenth-century England; history of bookbinding; links between “old” and “new” media studies; histories of reading